 The Exchange creates 1,700 permanent job spaces in Vancouver’s financial core.
 During construction, the project created 400 direct jobs.

 Credit Suisse AG

 Credit Suisse AG is one of the world’s leading financial services providers and is part of the Credit Suisse group of companies (referred to here as ‘Credit Suisse’).
-As an integrated bank, Credit Suisse is able to offer clients its expertise in the areas of private banking, investment banking and asset management from a single source.
-Credit Suisse provides specialist advisory services, comprehensive solutions and innovative products to companies, institutional clients and high net worth private clients worldwide, and also to retail clients in Switzerland.
 Credit Suisse is headquartered in Zurich and operates in over 50 countries worldwide.
-The group employs approximately 46,640 people.
+The group employs approximately 46,720 people.
 The registered shares (CSGN) of Credit Suisse’s parent company, Credit Suisse Group AG, are listed in Switzerland and, in the form of American Depositary Shares (CS), in New York.
 Further information about Credit Suisse can be found at www.credit-suisse.com.

 Credit Suisse Asset Management (Switzerland) Ltd.

-Credit Suisse Asset Management is a multi-specialist manager with more than CHF 322 bn of assets under management operating within the International Wealth Management division of Credit Suisse.
-Backed by the institutional quality governance, stability and opportunity of Credit Suisse’s worldwide franchise, we deliver distinct product expertise through active and passive solutions in both traditional and alternative investments.
+Credit Suisse Asset Management is a global asset manager with more than CHF 366 bn of assets under management (as of 30.06.2017) operating within the International Wealth Management division of Credit Suisse.

 Swissreal Investments Ltd.